 After the horrible September 11 attacks, I was speaking with a friend.
 She had lost a cousin who worked in the World Trade Center.
 “Well, it wasn’t that much of a loss,” my friend told me.
 “Not only did he have no wife or children, but he was only a low-level accountant.”

 I was so shocked I didn’t know how to respond.
+Talk about being judged by your job!
 At the time, I probably just let it go.
 It wasn’t the first time she came out with an opinion based on generalized labels.
 But it did get me thinking.

 So many people are passed over or dismissed without looking at their real impact on this earth, well beyond mere job title.
 We affect the world in so many ways, and value is not limited to a few surface labels.

-If we were perfect, nothing bad anyone says about us would matter.
+If we were perfect (none of us are), nothing bad anyone says about us would matter.
 We know who we are, and, even if there are things to improve, that doesn’t make us any less worthy of respect.

 Each person has something unique to contribute to the world!

-But, often these kinds of judgments, or the way people treat you as a result, start to take a toll on us.
-Maybe we even begin to believe some of it, and carry it in our posture or our willingness to speak up.
+But, often these kinds of judgments, or the way people treat us as a result of their judgments, can take a toll on us.
+Maybe we even begin to believe some of it, and carry it in our posture or in our willingness to speak up.
 Worst of all, maybe it cuts into our ability to dream wonderful things for ourselves.

 And that’s the real reason I’m writing this.
-People who judge you do not have your best interests at heart.
+People who judge you do not usually have YOUR best interests at heart.
+Even if they say they do.
 Nor do they know everything.
 So don’t let their opinions shape the rest of your career or life.
 Only you know for sure why you make your life choices and where you want your life to go.